 “Well,” as is my habit when thoughtful, I scratched at my stubbly chin, “are you a dentist?”
 She shook her head.
 “Are you a doctor?”
 I took up the next two minutes making my way through the list of obvious possibilities, “A vet?
 Or,” imagining this last suggestion might cast the net wider, “do you work with food?”
 But no, the expression on her face suggested not.

 “Actually,” Jen said, in a confessional tone, “I use them in my day-to-day life.
 I suppose some people would call me a germaphobe.
-I wash my hands regularly doing the day and avoid contact with dirty surfaces – by which I mean, any surface.
+I wash my hands regularly during the day and avoid contact with dirty surfaces – by which I mean, any surface.
 Including and most especially, human skin.”

 “Oh.”
 I said, trying my best to steer my delivery of the word away from sounding judgemental, curving the pronounciation towards empathy.
 “I see.”
 At this Jen smiled and we exchanged introductions.